 What can I learn about how I set expectations?

-What can I learn from all this that will help me approach things differently in the future?
+What can I learn from this that would help me change my approach the next time around?

-These questions will help you to see through the clouds — opening your eyes to new possibilities and perspectives.
-Maybe things aren’t how they initially seemed?
-Just maybe your disappointment is an illusion.
-Maybe it’s all a figment of your imagination?
+Just maybe, things aren’t how they seem.
+Just perhaps, your disappointment is an illusion.
+Who knows, perhaps it’s all a figment of your imagination?

 What skills do I have that can help me make the most of this situation?